-Blau syndrome (also called Early-onset sarcoidosis) is a rare systematic inflammatory disorder which usually begins in early childhood with symptoms presenting before the age of 4.
-It is a genetic illness, although it is not always inherited (such as the case with Lexi) and is a result of a mutation in the NOD2 gene.
+Blau syndrome (BS) (also called Early-onset sarcoidosis (EOS)) is a rare systematic inflammatory disorder which usually begins in early childhood with symptoms presenting before the age of 4.
+It is a genetic illness, although it is not always inherited (such was the case with Lexi) and is a result of a mutation in the NOD2 gene.
 There are several variants, each with differing symptoms.
-Lexi's variant C495Y seems to be one of the rarest of all.
+Lexi's variant C495Y seems to have been one of the rarest of all.
 We are only aware of 3 other patients in the world with this variant making it even more complex to understand and treat.

 Polyarthritis (arthritis affecting more than five joints simultaneously) appears in over 95% of cases of Blau Syndrome.
 It causes swelling and joint pain.
 Synovitis, inflammation of the synovial membrane, can appear in the joints of the wrists, knees, hips, ankles and shoulders.
 The back of the wrists and knees are common spots for pockets of synovial fluid to form and this is commonly described as "boggy" arthritis, as shown in the image above.
 As the condition progresses range of motion in the joints is restricted.
 Tenosynovitis, inflammation of the tendon sheaths, is commonly noticed in the hands, fingers, wrists, feet and toes and is very painful.